curl/everything-curl/libcurl--libcurl.md

 The `--libcurl` command-line option will create a C program in the provided file name.
 That C program is an application that uses libcurl to run the transfer you just had the curl command-line tool do.
-Sure there are some exceptions and it isn't always a 100% match, but you will find that it can serve as an excellent inspiration source for what libcurl options you want or can use and what additional arguments to provide to them.
+There are some exceptions and it isn't always a 100% match, but you will find that it can serve as an excellent inspiration source for what libcurl options you want or can use and what additional arguments to provide to them.